-The similarity in results from efficiency analyses by the BLR in 2007, 2010,
+The similarity in results from efficiency analyses by the BLR in 2007, 2010, 2011 data indicate that districts can be classified according to at least 4 levels of efficiency, ranging from "efficient" to "inefficient."

 Careful consideration must be given to selection of outputs in efficiency analyses because classifications are affected by outcome measures.
-Outpu sures should be determined by the system goals, such as increasing student performance or reducing remediation.
+Output measures should be determined by the system goals, such as increasing student performance or reducing remediation.